 National Trading Standards Estate and Letting Agents Team (NTSELAT)

-Chaired by Dan Hughes, Founder of Alpha Property, the speakers will include:
+Chaired by Dan Hughes, Founder of Alpha Property, the speakers included:

 - Nick Chapallaz, Managing Director, GeoPlace